mvdwetering/websitechecker/README.md

 # Websitechecker

 Custom integration that checks if a website is reachable or not.
+Currently the check is done every 10 minutes.

 A website is considered OK when an HTTP request returned with a response code < 500.
 Or the other way around it is considered a problem if the HTTP request failed or returned a response code >= 500.